 Day 1 - ARRIVE IN WINNIPEG FOR YOUR OVERNIGHT STAY

-Arrive in Winnipeg where you will enjoy a relaxing stay at our choice hotel the “Four Points Sheraton”.
+Arrive in Winnipeg where you will enjoy a relaxing stay at our choice hotel - The Grand by Lakeview at the Winnipeg airport.
 You’ll need your rest for your early morning departure to Churchill.
 At 7:00pm a dinner will be held at the hotel where you will meet your group and your adventure specialist.

 Day 2 – AN ARCTIC ARRIVAL AND AN AERIAL TOUR

-Upon your arrival at the Lodge your hosts will provide a tour of the facilities and get you settled into your room.
-A thorough orientation about being in polar bear country will be provided prior to any outings.
-This day includes a guided hike on our rugged and starkly beautiful coastline, an interpretive slide show featuring the wildlife of Hudson Bay, and hopefully a clear night for viewing the Aurora Borealis!
+Upon your arrival, your hosts will provide a tour of the Lodge and get you settled into your room.
+A thorough orientation on travelling in polar bear country will be provided prior to any outings.
+This day includes a guided hike on our rugged and starkly beautiful coastline, an interpretive slide show featuring the wildlife of Hudson Bay, and hopefully a clear night for viewing the Aurora Borealis.
+Dymond Lake Lodge features an Aurora viewing tower for northern lights observation.
 All this will be topped off with a lunch and dinner where your hosts and guides will regale you with tales of life and adventures in Canada’s Arctic.

 Day 3 & 4 – TUNDRA TREKKING, POLAR BEARS, AND PRICELESS PHOTOGRAPHY!